puma/puma/CONTRIBUTING.md

 ridk exec pacman -S mingw-w64-x86_64-openssl mingw-w64-x86_64-ragel
 ```

+#### Install Ruby depedencies

 Install the Ruby dependencies:
 ```sh
 bundle install
 ```

+#### Compile the native extensions

 To run Puma locally, you must compile the native extension.
+Running the `test` rake task does this automatically, but you may need to manually run the compile command if you want to run Puma and haven't run the tests yet:

 Ubuntu, macOS, etc:
 ```sh